Baohole/instant.io/README.md

 <h4 align="center">Streaming file transfer over WebTorrent (torrents on the web)</h4>

-To get a clone of https://instant.io running on your own server, follow these instructions.
+To get a clone running on your own server, follow these instructions.

 Get the code: